 If you want a baby and have been trying for a year or more to get pregnant then some friendly advice might be helpful.
-Fertility is helped by good emotional and physical wellbeing and we will be proving information about this at our “Holistic Approach to Fertility” event which is looking at a range of ways to improve your chances.
+Fertility is helped by good emotional and physical wellbeing and there are many ways to improve your chances.

 - a woman has to produce a mature egg

 - a man has to produce healthy sperm

 - an egg has to be released from woman’s ovary into the fallopian tube

 - sexual intercourse needs to take place around the time the egg is released

 - sperm have to swim up the vagina, through the womb up into the fallopian tube towards the egg

 - an egg has to be fertilised by the sperm and form an embryo

 - an embryo has to embed (plant itself) in the woman’s womb.